wolf-zchen/CarND_Vehicle_Detection/writeup_report.md

 `ystop_list = [490, 490, 556, 556, 556, 656]`
 `scale_list = [1.0, 1.0, 1.6, 2.0, 2.2, 3.0]`

-Then in section 'Multiple Detections & False Positives' I applied Heatmap with threshold to improve the performance. `add_heat` and `apply_threshold` functions are adapted from course material.
+Then in section 'Multiple Detections & False Positives' I applied Heatmap with threshold to improve the performance. `add_heat` and `apply_threshold` functions are adapted from course material to reduce false positives.
 The add_heat function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
 Areas encompassed by more overlapping rectangles are assigned higher levels of heat.

 The following image is the resulting heatmap from the detections in the image above:

 ![alt text][image4]

 And the final detection area is set to the extremities of each identified label:

 ![alt text][image5]

+Compared with the result in the previous section, we can see that at first one car on the other side of the road and one false positive were detected at first, then after applied heatmap which was then thresholded, the false positive detection was removed.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?